mhc-cs/cs-316-project-primespiders/README.md

     - Login (dynamic page)
     - Setup Account (dynamic page)
 - Account Creation and Login
   - The user can create an account from the front end, and their account data will be stored in the database.
-  -
+The account creation process for users who enter the mentor pin ("123") will include a mentor profile creation page where users can enter their bio for clients to view.
+  - Once an account has been created, the user can log in.
+The login page will check the database to confirm login credentials.
+  - Both of these pages have error checking and will alert the inform the user via the help box on the right side of the screen if there is a problem.
 - Mentor Profiles Display and Searching
+  - The user can search mentor bios from the database based on the criteria of "expertise".
+  - Bios are displayed on the screen as a grid that users can scroll through.
+Each bio box has a profile picture, a set of info tags about the mentor, and a written bio description of the mentor.
+If the user is logged in, they will be able to see the mentor's contact info amongst the other info tags.

 ## Diviations from original plan